lucekp/GPTOrganizer/README.md

 2. Or, set an environment variable named `OPENAI_API_KEY` with your key as its value.

+## Obtaining an API Key from OpenAI:

+1. **Create an OpenAI Account**:
+   - If you don't have an OpenAI account, you'll first need to sign up.
+Go to the [OpenAI homepage](https://www.openai.com/) and click on `Sign Up` or `Join`.

+2. **Navigate to the Dashboard**:
+   - Once you have an account and are logged in, go to the OpenAI dashboard, which is typically available at `https://platform.openai.com/`.

+3. **Access the API Section**:
+   - In the dashboard, find and click on the `API` section.

+4. **Create a New API Key**:
+   - Click on `Create New Key` or a similar button that suggests generating a new API key.
+   - Give your key a name or description if prompted.
+This can help you remember its purpose later on, especially if you have multiple keys.

+5. **Copy the API Key**:
+   - Once the key is generated, it will be displayed to you.
+Ensure you copy it immediately and store it safely.
+For security reasons, the exact key value might not be shown to you again.

+6. **Keep Your Key Confidential**:
+   - Treat your API key like a password.
+Do not share it publicly or push it to public repositories.
+Always use environment variables or configuration files that are not tracked by version control systems to store sensitive information.

+7. **Set Limits (Optional)**:
+   - OpenAI might provide you options to set usage limits on your API key to prevent accidental overuse.
+Set them as per your requirements.

+8. **Check the Documentation**:
+   - It's always a good idea to familiarize yourself with OpenAI's documentation to understand rate limits, costs, and best practices.

 ## Usage

 To start using the tool, navigate to the directory where `GPTOrganizer` is located, and execute: